 What we love:

-Step inside the dimly lit space and you’ll find a mix of high and low tables, banquettes and a bar backed by shelves filled with wine bottles from areas as diverse as Sicily, Australia, Croatia and Georgia.
-The atmosphere is pretty chill and the friendly service adds to the sense that even though this a wine connoisseur’s dream, the vibe is anything but pretentious.
+Step inside the dimly lit space and you’ll find a mix of high and low tables, banquettes, and a bar backed by shelves filled with wine bottles from areas as diverse as Sicily, Australia, Croatia, and Georgia.
+The atmosphere is pretty chill and the friendly service adds to the sense that even though this is a wine connoisseur’s dream, the vibe is anything but pretentious.

 The menu changes often, so there are always new dishes to try, and there is a good selection of eats for vegetarians and meat-eaters.
 And of course the wine selection is excellent.
 We ordered a bottle of the La Tranchee, which is a lovely, light organic red.
 We also decided to go for the omakase menu and were not disappointed.

-Favourite dishes included the Wagyu Tasty Toasties ($14), the Salt-vinegar Spring Onion Tempura ($12), which gave us a new love for spring onions, the Crab, Kohlrabi & Tamarind ($21), and the “A La Plancha” Prawns ($24).
-However, the winner of the night was definitely the Leeks, Pumpkin Seeds, Tonburi & Goji Berries ($18), a fabulous fusion of textures and well-balanced flavours that just popped.
-We ended the meal on another high note with a beautiful Cheese Platter ($21).
+Favourite dishes included the Wagyu tasty toasties ($14), the salt-vinegar spring onion tempura ($12) - which incidentally gave us a new love for spring onions, the crab, kohlrabi & tamarind ($21), and the “a la plancha” prawns ($24).
+However, the winner of the night was definitely the leeks, pumpkin seeds, tonburi & goji berries ($18); a fabulous fusion of textures and well-balanced flavours that just popped.
+We ended the meal on another high note with a beautiful cheese platter ($21).

-Although the vibe is cozy, there is plenty of space to spread out here, making this an ideal spot for group gatherings.
-And if you come across a bottle of vino you absolutely fall in love with, you can buy a bottle or three to take home.
+Although the vibe is cosy, there is plenty of space to spread out here, making this an ideal spot for group gatherings.
+And if you come across a bottle of wine you absolutely fall in love with, you can buy a bottle or three to take home.